Massless finite and infinite spin representations of Poincar\'{e} group in six dimensions: Summary and outlook

 \section{Summary and outlook}

-We have studied the massless irreducible representations of the Poincar\'{e} group in six-dimensional Minkowski space and give full classification of all massless representations including infinite integer spin case.
+We have studied the massless irreducible representations of the Poincar\'{e} group in six-dimensional Minkowski space.
 The representations are described by three Casimir operators written in the form (\ref{2-Cas-f}), (\ref{4-Cas-f}), (\ref{J5-2-Cas-f}) or in the equivalent form (\ref{P-2-Cas}), (\ref{W3-2-Cas}), (\ref{J5-2-Cas}).
 The properties of these operators are explored in the standard massless momentum reference frame, where it is seen that the unitary representations of $ISO(1,5)$ group are induced from representations of $SO(4)$ and $ISO(4)$ groups and correspondingly are divided into finite spin (helicity) and infinite spin representations.
 Both these representations are studied in details.
 It is proved that the finite spin representation is described by two integer or half-integer numbers while the infinite spin representation is described by one real parameter and one integer or half-integer number.
 In case of half-integer spin we should introduce an additional spinor or twistor variables like in \cite{BekMou}.
+The results obtained here are in agreement with the statements of \cite{BKRX,BekBoul} where it was done the classification of massless representations of any dimension Poincar\'{e} group via the induced representation method.

 As a continuation of this research it would be interesting to describe the massless representations with half-integer spin and massive irreducible representations of six-dimensional Poincar\'{e} group with both integer and half-integer spin.
 Another open problem is constructing the representations of the corresponding six-dimensional {\em super} Poincar\'{e} group.
-Also it would be useful to work out the field realizations of the massless representations considered in this paper (see, e.g., Remark at the end of Sect. \ref{3nrt}) and develop a Lagrange formulation for these fields in six-dimensional Minkowski space.
-We plan to study all these problems in the forthcoming papers.
+Also it would be useful to work out the field realizations of the massless representations considered in this paper (see, e.g., Remark at the end of Sect.\,\ref{3nrt}) and explore the new aspects of Lagrange formulation for these fields in six-dimensional Minkowski space including infinite spin cases.\footnote{Currently, there is a fairly large literature on various aspects of infinite spin Lagrange formulation (see e.g., the recent paper \cite{KZin} and the references therein).} We plan to study all these problems in the forthcoming papers.